nebulab/playbook/mentoring-people/what-mentors-do.html.md

 ---
 title: What mentors do
+meta_description: >
+  Mentoring is an art that requires you to develop many skills.
+In our Playbook, we explain what makes a mentor effective and how to drive your people to success.
 ---

 Mentoring is an essential aspect of Nebulab: our focus on personal and professional growth is one of